-A. Permitted Uses.
+- A. Permitted Uses.
 All land uses that are permitted in the underlying district are permitted in the Aquifer and Wellhead Protection Overlay District, subject to the performance standards of Section 7, unless expressly prohibited in Section 5(B), allowed as a Conditional Use in Section 5(C), or listed as exempt in Section 5(D).

-B. Prohibited Uses.

-The following land uses are prohibited in the Aquifer and Wellhead Protection Overlay District:

-- 1. Disposal or storage of solid waste, construction materials, vegetative debris except as part of the process of improving the subject parcel. - 2.
+All underlying, permitted, and conditional land uses in this district must also comply with the requirements of Section 6. - B. Prohibited Uses.
+The following land uses are prohibited in the Aquifer and Wellhead Protection Overlay District: - 1.
+Disposal or storage of solid waste, construction materials, vegetative debris except as part of the process of improving the subject parcel. - 2.
 The development or operation of a solid waste landfill under RSA 149:M-9. - 3.
 The development or operation of a wastewater or septage lagoon. - 4.
 Open liquid waste pond. - 5.
-Application of wastewater residuals as defined by NH DES Rules Wg Env-800-811. - 6.
+Application of wastewater residuals as defined by NH DES Rules Wq Env-800-811. - 6.
 The development or operation of a junkyard or waste salvage yard. - 7.
 Commercial motor vehicle repair shops. - 8.
 The outdoor unenclosed storage of road salt or other de-icing chemicals in bulk. - 9.
 The development or operation of a snow dump. - 10.
 The development or operation of a petroleum bulk plant or terminal. - 11.
 The development or operation of gasoline stations. - 12.
 Commercial animal feedlots. - 13.
-Commercial storage of manure, fertilizers, herbicides, or other leachables, except for the temporary storage of such material when it is incidental to the principal use and stored in a manner that avoids leaching and runoff.

-C. Conditional Uses.
+Commercial storage of manure, fertilizers, herbicides, or other leachables, except for the temporary storage of such material when it is incidental to the principal use and stored in a manner that avoids leaching and runoff. - C. Conditional Uses.